Skip to content

 Note

-Make sure to test this setup against a single-core setup, as it might perform worse than single-core if your project uses a lot of language fallbacks per SiteAccess, as queries will then be performed across several cores at once.
+Make sure to test this setup against a single-core setup, as it might perform worse than single-core if your project uses a lot of language fallbacks per SiteAccess, as queries are then performed across several cores at once.

 1